 AP: What kind of equipment and techniques do you use to create your photography?

-AP: Would you consider yourself as an expert in this sphere?
+AP: Would you consider yourself an expert in this sphere?

 AP: What is the formula for success in your activity?

-PR: First I’m disciplined and work hard.
+PR: First, I’m disciplined and work hard.
 I always believe it’s possible to make visions come true.
-I make my goals my mission and keep going at it till a reach it.
+I make my goals my mission and keep going at it till I reach it.
 Fix a target and hit it!
-Of course now with the web, it’s a different game, we got all the tools to spread our work and connect with people.
-Recently I realized and integrated the importance of relationships, personal and professional.
-Your network, your connections and how to create win-win situations is an important key.
+Of course, now, with the web, it’s a different game, we have all the tools to spread our work and connect with people.
+Recently, I realized and integrated the importance of relationships, personal and professional.
+Your network, your connections, and how to create win-win situations is an important key.

 AP: Is there someone who supports you in your creativity?

-PR: I come from a very individualistic back ground and done lot’s of collaborations.
-Recently more friends are joining in and enriching the process.
-Aslo recently my dad has come to understand and support what I do, it makes a big difference.
+PR: I come from a very individualistic background and have done lots of collaborations.
+Recently, more friends are joining in and enriching the process.
+Also, recently, my dad has come to understand and support what I do; it makes a big difference.

-AP: Would like to wish something to your readers and AstrumPeople?
+AP: Would you like to wish something to your readers and AstrumPeople?

-PR: Exercise and maximise both hemisphere of your brain.
-Be analytical and intuitive simulaniously.
-It’s one brain and you need both side to be complete and efficient.
-Like Wade Davis said in his TED talk ( http://www.ted.com/talks/wade_davis_on_the_worldwide_web_of_belief_and_ritual.html ), “cultures were born from the imagination” more than ever we need culture, it’s time to bring back imagination.
+PR: Exercise and maximize both hemispheres of your brain.
+Be analytical and intuitive simultaneously.
+It’s one brain, and you need both sides to be complete and efficient.
+Like Wade Davis said in his TED talk, “Cultures were born from the imagination.”
+More than ever we need culture; it’s time to bring back imagination.

 Contact information: